kwgoodman/la/doc/source/archive.rst

 must be of the same type and that type must be one that is recognized by h5py and HDF5: strings and scalars.
-An exception is made for labels with dates of type datetime.date and datetime.datetime: ``la`` automatically converts datetime.date (datetime.datetime,git  datetime.time) to integers (tuples) when saving and back to dates when loading.
+An exception is made for labels with dates of type datetime.date and datetime.datetime: ``la`` automatically converts datetime.date (datetime.datetime, datetime.time) to integers (tuples) when saving and back to dates when loading.